Aastha-Kumari-123/Assignment-cpp/README.md

 ## Topic 4: Class Definition and Objects

-41. **Simple Class and Object Creation**
-    Program defining a simple class and creating an object.
+41.Program defining a simple class and creating an object.

-42. **Private and Public Members**
-    Program demonstrating private and public data members in a class.
+42.Program demonstrating private and public data members in a class.

-43. **Class Member Functions**
-    Program to demonstrate class member functions.
+43.Program to demonstrate class member functions.

-44. **Employee Details Using Class**
-    Program to read and display employee details using a class.
+44.Program to read and display employee details using a class.

-45. **Arithmetic Operations Using Class**
-    Program to perform arithmetic operations using a class.
+45.Program to perform arithmetic operations using a class.

-46. **Compare Two Objects**
-    Program to compare two objects of a class.
+46.Program to compare two objects of a class.

-47. **Largest of Two Numbers Using Class**
-    Program to find the largest of two numbers using class objects.
+47.Program to find the largest of two numbers using class objects.

-48. **Area Calculation Using Class Object**
-    Program to calculate area using class objects.
+48.Program to calculate area using class objects.

-49. **Nested Class**
-    Program demonstrating the concept of a nested class.
+49.Program demonstrating the concept of a nested class.

-50. **Counting Objects Using Static Variable**
-    Program to count the number of objects using a static data member.
+50.Program to count the number of objects using a static data member.

 ---
 ## Topic 5: Constructors and Destructors

-51. **Default Constructor**
-    Program demonstrating the use of a default constructor.
+51.Program demonstrating the use of a default constructor.

-52. **Parameterized Constructor**
-    Program demonstrating the use of a parameterized constructor.
+52.Program demonstrating the use of a parameterized constructor.

-53. **Multiple Constructors**
-    Program demonstrating multiple constructors in a class.
+53.Program demonstrating multiple constructors in a class.

-54. **Copy Constructor**
-    Program demonstrating the use of a copy constructor.
+54.Program demonstrating the use of a copy constructor.

-55. **Constructor Overloading**
-    Program to demonstrate constructor overloading.
+55.Program to demonstrate constructor overloading.

-56. **Destructor Demonstration**
-    Program demonstrating object destruction using a destructor.
+56.Program demonstrating object destruction using a destructor.

-57. **Order of Constructor Execution**
-    Program to show the order of constructor execution.
+57.Program to show the order of constructor execution.

-58. **Dynamic Memory Allocation in Constructor**
-    Program to dynamically allocate memory inside a constructor.
+58.Program to dynamically allocate memory inside a constructor.

-59. **Initialization of Constant Data Member**
-    Program to initialize a constant data member using a constructor.
+59.Program to initialize a constant data member using a constructor.

-60. **Initialization of Static Data Member**
-    Program to initialize a static data member.
+60.Program to initialize a static data member.

 ---
 ## Topic 6: This Pointer and Friend Functions

-61. **This Pointer Demonstration**
-    Program demonstrating the use of the this pointer.
+61.Program demonstrating the use of the this pointer.

-62. **Local vs Member Variable Using This Pointer**
-    Program to differentiate local and member variables using the this pointer.
+62.Program to differentiate local and member variables using the this pointer.

-63. **Friend Function Accessing Private Data**
-    Program with a friend function accessing private data members of a class.
+63.Program with a friend function accessing private data members of a class.

-64. **Common Friend Function for Two Classes**
-    Program with two classes and a common friend function.
+64.Program with two classes and a common friend function.

-65. **Friend Class**
-    Program demonstrating the concept of a friend class.
+65.Program demonstrating the concept of a friend class.

-68. **Compare Private Data Using Friend Function**
-    Program to compare private data of two classes using a friend function.
+68.Program to compare private data of two classes using a friend function.

-69. **Friendship Is Not Mutual**
-    Program showing that friendship between classes is not mutual.
+69.Program showing that friendship between classes is not mutual.

-70. **Swap Private Values Using Friend Function**
-    Program using a friend function to swap private data values.
+70.Program using a friend function to swap private data values.

 ---